Transferring Bees From Nuc To Hive

 1. A cloudy day.

-You should do the transportation of bees from nuc to the hive on a nice warm sunny day.
+You should transport bees from the nuc to the hive on a nice, warm, sunny day.

 What Is The Right Time Of The Day For Moving Bees From A Nuc To A Beehive?

-In the spring and winter seasons, make sure the temperature is at least 18º Celsius.
+In the spring and winter seasons, make sure the temperature is at least 21º Celsius.

 At mid-day in winter and autumn, the sun will be at the center of the sky.
 This will provide sufficient warmth that will be suitable for your bees to be transported.